 Music offers children experiences that capacitate them to develop creative problem-solving approaches and increase concentration.
 This favors the acquisition of new learning, exercises memory, improves language skills or spatial intelligence and builds up self-confidence, because through music people can express themselves and show others what they like and are capable of doing.

 Music also stimulates children’s body language, since they develop new resources by adapting the movement of their body to the rhythms of different compositions, contributing like this to the enhancement of their rhythm control and improving their coordination.

 The importance of giving children the opportunity to express themselves through painting is undeniable.
-Here in Cuarto Creciente International School, we adhere to the principles of Creative Education, presented by Arno Stern in “Le Closlieu”.
+Here in Cuarto Creciente Montessori School, we adhere to the principles of Creative Education, presented by Arno Stern in “Le Closlieu”.

 Arno Stern manages to reach an unusual balance between collective and personal.
 On one hand, the common palette of 18 colors, on the other, the individual canvas.
 The transition from one space to another is immediate and permanent and makes it possible to enjoy one’s own freedom among the freedom of others in a balanced way.
 People of different ages meet to work forming a heterogeneous group.
 In a group of these characteristics, diversity and difference are highlighted.
 Each person feels the possibility of being oneself without comparing themselves to anyone, being able to strengthen their most original and personal side.